op-amp/Shinonome/README.md

 # Shinonome

-A simple multifunctional KOOK bot.
+A simple yet multifunctional KOOK bot.

+Named Shinonome CABAL, after the Shinonome Lab in Nichijou and the Computer Assisted Biologically Augmented Lifeform in C&C.